N\'eron models of jacobians over base schemes of dimension greater than 1: Definition and basic properties of aligned curves

 \subsection{Local structure of semistable curves}

-\begin{definition} Let $k$ be a separably\check{would `algebraic' do?} closed field.
-A \emph{curve over $k$} is a finitely presented morphism $\pi\colon C \ra \on{Spec} k$ such that every irreducible component of $C/k$ is of dimension $1$.
-The curve $C/k$ is called \emph{semistable} if $\pi$ is proper and for every point $c \in C$, either $C \ra k$ is smooth at $c$, or $c$ has completed local ring isomorphic to $k[[x,y]]/(xy)$ (i.e. only ordinary double point singularities).
+\begin{definition} Let $k$ be a separably closed field.
+A \emph{curve over $k$} is a proper morphism $\pi\colon C \ra \on{Spec} k$ such that every irreducible component of $C/k$ is of dimension $1$.
+The curve $C/k$ is called \emph{semistable} if it is connected and, for every point $c \in C$, either $C \ra k$ is smooth at $c$, or $c$ has completed local ring isomorphic to $k[[x,y]]/(xy)$ (i.e. only ordinary double point singularities).

 Let $S$ be a scheme.
-A \emph{(semistable) curve over $S$} is a flat finitely presented morphism $C \ra S$, all of whose fibres over points with values in separably closed fields are (semistable) curves. \end{definition}
+A \emph{(semistable) curve over $S$} is a proper flat finitely presented morphism $C \ra S$, all of whose fibres over points with values in separably closed fields are (semistable) curves. \end{definition}

-\begin{remark} If each instance of `separably' in the above definition were to be replaced by `algebraically', the resulting definition would be equivalent to the one given - see \cite[10.3.7]{Liu2002Algebraic-geome}. \end{remark}
+\begin{remark} \begin{enumerate} \item In the classical definition of a semistable curve, one works with fibres over algebraically closed fields, not separably closed fields.
+This makes our definition appear more restrictive, but it is in fact equivalent to the classical definition, see \cite[10.3.7]{Liu2002Algebraic-geome}. \item Let $f\colon C \ra S$ be a semistable curve.
+Since $f$ is flat and has reduced geometric fibres, it is cohomologically flat in dimension 0 (\cite[7.8.6]{Grothendieck1963EGAIII.2} and reduction to the noetherian case). \end{enumerate} \end{remark}

 \begin{proposition} Let $S$ be a locally noetherian scheme, $C/S$ a semistable curve, $s$ a geometric point of $S$, and $c$ a non-smooth geometric point of $C$ lying over $s$.
-Then there exists an element $\alpha$ in the maximal ideal of the \'etale local ring $ \ca{O}\et_{S,s}$ and an isomorphism of complete local rings
+We have: \begin{enumerate} \item There exists an element $\alpha$ in the maximal ideal of the completed \'etale local ring $ \widehat{\ca{O}\et_{S,s}}$ and an isomorphism of complete local rings